Design and Scheduling of an AI-based Queueing System: Proof of heavy traffic lower bound (Theorem )

-In the classical setting and beyond, we need the optimal workload allocation $h$ that solves~\eqref{eq: optimization problem} to be continuous with respect to the total workload $\tilde{W}_+ (t),~t\in [0,1]$.
-As this argument was omitted in~\citet{VanMieghem95}, we give it in Proposition~\ref{prop: properties of h and opt}.
+\paragraph{Continuity of the optimal workload allocation} In both the classical and our setting, the optimal workload allocation $h$, which solves~\eqref{eq: optimization problem}, must be continuous with respect to the total workload $\sumTtW (t),~t\in [0,1]$.
+This crucial argument was not proven in~\citet{VanMieghem95}, making their results incomplete.
+We address this gap by proving continuity of $h$ in Proposition~\ref{prop: properties of h and opt}.

-In the proof of Theorem~\ref{theorem: HT lower bound}, we partition the time interval $[0,1]$ to bound the accrued cost over each small subinterval, and the approximation errors due to the finite partitioning is handled accordingly (see Eq.~\eqref{eq: using mean value theorem}).
+\paragraph{Parition of the time interval} In the proof of Theorem~\ref{theorem: HT lower bound}, we partition the time interval $[0,1]$ to bound the accrued cost over each small subinterval, and the approximation errors due to the finite partitioning is handled accordingly (see Eq.~\eqref{eq: using mean value theorem}).
 In the proof of~\citet[Proposition 6]{VanMieghem95}, however, the partition is chosen by a different method than ours, and the author claims that the partition size, hence the approximation error, can be arbitrarily small without justification.
 When the workload is a \textit{general reflected process} as in~\citet{VanMieghem95}'s setting, we found this claim to be challenging to prove.
-As a result, we provide a rigorous justification for their claim with respect to the reflected Brownian motion $\sumTtW$ in Section~\ref{subsubsection: complementary proof for the partition size in VM}.
+As a result, we provide a rigorous justification for their claim in the particular case when $\sumTtW$ is a reflected Brownian motion in Section~\ref{subsubsection: complementary proof for the partition size in VM}.